awasson/AVI-ELF-II/README.md

 ## Expansion Boards
 Several Expansion boards have been designed to enhance and extend the ELF II.
 These were designed primarily for use with the AVI ELF II but it is quite possible that they will work with an orginal Netronics ELF II.
 * **Hyperboard Expansion Card** With 32KB RAM / 32KB EPROM, CD1852 Byte-Wide Input/Output Ports, CD1854 UART, Cassette IN/OUT with proto area (in development/testing).
-The Hyperboard is decends from the Netronics ELF II Giant Board but includes modern enhancements for additional RAM and EEPROM, input/output ports and serial connections.
+The Hyperboard is a decendant of the Netronics ELF II Giant Board but the Hyperboard includes modern enhancements for additional RAM and EEPROM, input/output ports and serial connections.
 * **ELF 2K Disk for ELF II Board** Uses Spare Time Gizmos ELF 2K Firmware to add a Compact Flash Card "Hard Disk" to use with the ELF/OS Disk Operating System.
 Provides 32KB RAM / 32KB EPROM, 16C450 UART, Serial Communications with FTDI connections, USB FT232RL device, IDE connection, CF Card socket and Real Time Clock chip (in development/testing).
 * **VIP Personality Board** to VIP an ELF (in development).
 * **Protoboard** Full sized expansion card with 86 position edge connection for prototyping cicuitry.